 The argument to determine whether translation is art or science is still controversial and endless.
 Science is always something stable and systematic while art is flexible and sentimental.
 However, translation is only perfect when we make the right conversion of one language into another and when we make ourselves become a soul mate of the author.

-At Wise-Concetti, we respect the science of translation and the technologies that support language conversion, at the same time we have the soulful translators who pour their hearts out on each page and try to make their work both technically and emotionally accurate.
+At Wise-Concetti, we respect the science of translation and the technologies that support language conversion, at the same time we have the soulful translators who deeply understand translation art and pour their hearts out on each page and try to make their works both technically and emotionally accurate.